-The following projects received support from the Office of the Provost.
+The following projects received support from a variety of grants administered by the Office of the Provost.

 Beyond the Page